enthus1ast/nimja/readme.md

 there are only three relevant procedures:

 - `compileTemplateStr(str: string)`
-  compiles a template string to nim ast (THIS ONE IS NOT FULLY USABLE IN THIS ALPHA VERSION)
+  compiles a template string to nim ast
 - `compileTemplateFile(path: string)`
   compiles the content of a file to nim ast
 - `getScriptDir()`